jchambers/pushy/index.md

 Pushy includes a mock APNs server that callers may use in integration tests and benchmarks.
 It is not necessary to use a mock server (or any related classes) in normal operation.

-To build a mock server, callers should use a [`MockApnsServerBuilder`](http://relayrides.github.io/pushy/apidocs/0.13/com/turo/pushy/apns/server/MockApnsServerBuilder.html).
-All servers require a [`PushNotificationHandler`](http://relayrides.github.io/pushy/apidocs/0.13/com/turo/pushy/apns/server/PushNotificationHandler.html) (built by a [`PushNotificationHandlerFactory`](http://relayrides.github.io/pushy/apidocs/0.13/com/turo/pushy/apns/server/PushNotificationHandlerFactory.html) provided to the builder) that decides whether the mock server will accept or reject each incoming push notification.
+To build a mock server, callers should use a [`MockApnsServerBuilder`](https://pushy-apns.org/apidocs/0.13/com/eatthepath/pushy/apns/server/MockApnsServerBuilder.html).
+All servers require a [`PushNotificationHandler`](https://pushy-apns.org/apidocs/0.13/com/eatthepath/pushy/apns/server/PushNotificationHandler.html) (built by a [`PushNotificationHandlerFactory`](https://pushy-apns.org/apidocs/0.13/com/eatthepath/pushy/apns/server/PushNotificationHandlerFactory.html) provided to the builder) that decides whether the mock server will accept or reject each incoming push notification.
 Pushy includes an `AcceptAllPushNotificationHandlerFactory` that is helpful for benchmarking and a `ValidatingPushNotificationHandlerFactory` that may be helpful for integration testing.

-Callers may also provide a [`MockApnsServerListener`](http://relayrides.github.io/pushy/apidocs/0.13/com/turo/pushy/apns/server/MockApnsServerListener.html) when building a mock server; listeners are notified whenever the mock server accepts or rejects a notification from a client.
+Callers may also provide a [`MockApnsServerListener`](https://pushy-apns.org/apidocs/0.13/com/eatthepath/pushy/apns/server/MockApnsServerListener.html) when building a mock server; listeners are notified whenever the mock server accepts or rejects a notification from a client.

 ## License and status

-Pushy is available under the [MIT License](https://github.com/relayrides/pushy/blob/master/LICENSE.md).
+Pushy is available under the [MIT License](https://github.com/jchambers/pushy/blob/master/LICENSE.md).

-The current version of Pushy is 0.13.10.
-We consider it to be fully functional (and use it in production!), but the public API may change significantly before a 1.0 release.
+The current version of Pushy is 0.13.11.
+It's fully functional and widely used in production environments, but the public API may change significantly before a 1.0 release.